Dragonfly 360 Blog

-IgA vs IgG Antibodies Testing
+Both IgA and IgG Antibodies are Important

 Food intolerances or sensitivities are an immune response to either immunoglobulin G (IgG) or immunoglobulin A (IgA).
-Most tests provide IgG antibodies, but the IgA antibodies indicate possible mucosal damage from food as our IgA antibodies provide protection from mucosal damage.
-If IgA is high on a stool test, then it indicates the probability of food sensitivities.
+Most tests only provide IgG antibodies, but the IgA antibodies indicate possible mucosal damage from food as our IgA antibodies provide protection from mucosal damage.
+Since IgA is our first line of defense, it could indicate a newer sensitivity whereas IgG could indicate it has been going on for awhile.
+It is beneficial to have both IgA and IgG antibodies as only testing IgG it may miss some newer sensitivities.

-Raw Organic Antigen Testing at Protein Level
+Ensure Raw Organic Antigen Testing at Protein Level

 After Food Sensitivity Testing